school-brainhack/school-brainhack.github.io/content/en/guide.md

 ##### Direct message when necessary
 You may feel tempted to use DM instead of asking questions in dedicated channels.
 If an instructor believes others will benefit from the answer, they will probably encourage you to ask your question in the appropriate channel.
 If you have a question, others likely have the same one, we are all learning from each other.

-That said, DM is useful to discuss privately with other people (one or many) and you don't want to flood a channel.
+That said, DM is useful to discuss privately with other people (one or many) and when you don't want to flood a channel.

 <details>